CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-api.md

-# Send via REST API
+# Send with REST API

 SMTPeter has a powerful and secure REST API which makes use of the HTTPS protocol.
 To access the REST API, you need an API access token.
 You can find this